caranha/ExperimentDesignCS/topic02/script/W2V3_PointEstimate.md

 parameter "theta" in this model.
 For example, the mean height of students in the university.

-A "Point Estimator" will calculate an estimate for this parameter from the data that we obtained in our experiment.
+A "Point Indicator" will calculate an estimate for this parameter from the data that we obtained in our experiment.